*Application deadline has been extended to February 1, 2017! This is solely for a new position in Prosthodontics at the VA.

 E-mail: firstname.lastname@example.org

 - TOEFL (Test of English as a Foreign Language) for those applicants whose first language is not English and who have not completed at least one year of US college/university level studies.
-The institution code is 4840; the department code is 38.
+The institution code is 4840.

 PLEASE NOTE: If accepted into the program, applying to the MS in Oral and Craniofacial Sciences program is optional.
-If you decide to apply to the MS program you will need to submit the GRE score report no later than March 15th prior to the start of the program.
-The minimum requirement to be accepted into the MS program is to obtain 30% in each category (Verbal, Quantitative, Writing) of the general test.
-Institutional Code: 4840; Departmental Code: 0604.
+If you decide to apply to the MS program you will be required to submit a separate application no later than May 1st prior to the start of the program.

-- Applicants must first submit an application to PASS (Postdoctoral Application Support Service) by the program's September 1st deadline.
-They must include with their PASS application: Personal essay, dental school transcript, 3 PEFs (PASS evaluation forms); including a Dean's institution evaluation form, and 3 PPIs (Personal Potential Index) evaluations.
+- Applicants must first submit an application to Postdoctoral Application Support Service (PASS) by the program's February 1st deadline.
+They must include with their PASS application: Personal essay, curriculum vitae (CV) dental school transcript, all undergraduate transcripts, 3 PASS evaluation forms (PEFs) 1 Dean's institution evaluation form and all required scores reported in the application.

-- Applicants must submit the following items directly to UCSF by September 1st:
+- Applicants must submit the following items directly to UCSF by February 1st to: